orion-cirb/ProtruJ_Morphometrics/README.md

 ### Macro description

+* Please rotate the image so the patches are pointing to the right
 * Detect patches in the 3rd channel using Multi-Template-Matching
 * Segment protrusions in 2nd channel
 * For each detected patch (= ROI):